Maya (mobile payments): Innovation

-Marketing

-PayMaya's transformation as Maya, the all-in-one money app, is hailed as one of the most effective rebranding initiative by any Filipino-led fintech company in recent memory.
-To show for it are top accolades from multiple prestigious awarding bodies, both locally and abroad.

-Maya took home 11 trophies at the 58th Anvil Awards, making it the most awarded single brand out of more than 100 companies in the selection.
-Together with Bates Chi & Partners Manila, Film Pabrika, and Oliver Hub, Maya bagged a total of 11 titles with 3 Gold and 8 Silver awards at the 15th Kidlat Awards, the official Philippine partner of Cannes Lions.

-In addition, Maya was one of only three local companies among over 3,000 entries from 21 countries that was recognized by the 2023 Spikes Asia.
-Spikes Asia is the oldest and widely considered as the most prestigious regional award for creative advertising.
-WARC Awards for Asian Strategy and Global Mobile (GLOMO) also shortlisted Maya as one of Asia's best.
+Maya Bank was among the 415 banks that Forbes ranked in 2023 based on a global survey of 48,000 customers.
+The criteria included digital and customer services, financial advice, and user trust.
+Nine other Filipino banks made it to the list, including CIMB Bank Philippines, Philippine National Bank, and Bank of the Philippine Islands.
+The following year, in 2024, Maya was once again recognized by Forbes as one of the best banks based on a survey of 49,000 customers.

+In August 2023, Maya Bank was also selected as the Best Digital Bank for Southeast Asia at the World Digital Bank (WDB) Awards.
+It was praised for its recent improvements and ranked as the eighth best global bank by The Digital Banker, the organizer of the WDB Awards.
+Maya joined other leading digital banks such as Starling Bank, Kokoabank and Revolut.

 Privacy

 Maya was recognized by the National Privacy Commission at the 2022 Privacy Awareness Week Awards for its efforts to build a secure financial ecosystem that caters to retail and enterprise customers.
 The two awards that it got were the Privacy Initiative of the Year for its #FraudPatrol campaign and Privacy Management of the Year for Maya Bank's data privacy practices.

-The global risk intelligence company, SHIELD, also recognized Maya's security standards in its entire ecosystem; thus, presenting it the Trust Award at the inaugural Trust Summit held in Singapore.

 Workplace

-PayMaya was distinguished as the Best Talent Acquisition Team by professional network, LinkedIn, during its 2021 Talent Awards in the Philippines.
+PayMaya was distinguished as the Best Talent Acquisition Team by LinkedIn during its 2021 Talent Awards in the Philippines.
 The organizers noted that PayMaya successfully leveraged the “10X talent” strategy, a term used in the book "Gamechangers" referring to transformative and agile talents, that allowed them to grow their organization at an unparalleled pace.
-Maya was once again selected by LinkedIn as a finalist for its 2022 Talent Awards for categories like talent acquisition, talent insights, learning, and diversity.
+In 2022, Maya was selected by LinkedIn as a finalist for its Talent Awards in categories such as talent acquisition, talent insights, learning, and diversity; and in 2023, LinkedIn named Maya as one of the Best Workplaces in the Philippines.

-PayMaya also gained recognition at the 57th Anvil Awards for launching digital programs in data-driven recruitment, real-time coaching, and digital well-being, that encouraged employee engagement and built a safe workplace of the future.
-These initiatives, the company claims, reflect their people-first policy which is instrumental in attracting and retaining top talents.